 3. Gentle stretches

-Water-based exercises and stretches may be helpful as the water helps to support the joints, making it easier to move them.
+Water-based exercises and stretches may be beneficial because the water helps to support the joints, making it easier to move them.

 4. Stress relief

-Taking steps to relax and relieve anxiety.
-Stress can further worsen pain and lead to muscle tension.
+People can take steps to relax and relieve anxiety.
+Stress can

 The following activities can help to relieve stress and tension: